Want to get more out of your RV? Subscribe to the Camping World YouTube channel, and never miss a video.

 If you absolutely can’t find a scale near you, look into the CURT BetterWeigh Mobile Scale.
 It plugs into your tow vehicle’s OBD-II diagnostic port to give you real-time readings on gross trailer weight, payload, tongue weight, and more.

 Once you have your trailer loaded properly, it’s time to hit the road and have some fun.
-No matter where you roam, there’s always a Camping World location nearby to help with all of your camping needs!
+No matter where you roam, there’s always a Camping World location nearby to help with all of your camping or motorhome needs!